 - Rice bag sizing trick

 Thinking about breast implants?

 Breast augmentation is one of the most popular cosmetic procedures worldwide.
 Nearly 1.5 million breast augmentation surgeries were performed globally in 2015 — a 10 percent increase from the year before.

 If you’re looking to get breast implants in the near or distant future, first off, congratulations!
 You’ll soon join the millions of patients who have undergone this life-changing surgery and are thrilled with their results.

 Before even stepping foot into a surgeon’s office, you’ll likely feel both excited and anxious.
 Don’t worry, though.
 These feelings are perfectly normal.
 Before meeting with your cosmetic surgeon, you’ll likely be brimming with questions.

-In order to answer many of those questions, Dr. Bernard Beldholm, FRACS has created this helpful guide to help you decide what breast implant size, shape, type and texture is best for your body.
-In addition, this article provides answers to many questions patients have about breast implants that are hard to find elsewhere online.
+In order to answer many of those questions, Dr. Bernard Beldholm, FRACS has created this helpful guide to help you decide what breast implant size, shape, type and texture is suitable for your body.
+In addition, this article provides answers to many questions patients have about breast implants.

 By the time you are done reading, we will provide you with nearly everything you ever wanted to know about selecting the right implants for you and what to expect after surgery.